makmn1/material-design-token-gen/README.md

 to view different themes with different variants for either the 2021 or the 2025 color spec.
 Note that its description on the Material Expressive 3 color system is misleading--you don't need to set the variant to expressive for your color system to be "expressive."
 It's considered expressive by using the 2025 color spec version.

+## Contributing Tips
+To view the generated files after making any changes, run `npm run build` and then any of the CLI commands using:

+`npm exec ACTION` where `ACTION` is any key in the `bin` object in `package.json`.